 Studies in Narrative

 This section aims to help students to expand their critical vocabulary, to improve their close reading skills, and to refine their writing abilities.
-We will read two novels, a long work of nonfiction, a graphic narrative, and several academic articles.
-We will screen a movie, a documentary, and a television show episode.
-These will help us to think about what a narrative is, what purposes it serves, and how it continually changes over time.
+We will read a wide variety of literary texts from different historical periods, but with an emphasis on more contemporary works.
+They will be both highbrow and popular, which will allow us to test the boundaries around what we think of as “literature.”
+We will think a lot about what a narrative is, what purposes it serves, and how it continually changes over time.
 In addition, we will think self-reflexively about how the interpretation of narratives continues to change.
-Readings include Uncle Tom’s Cabin, The Sympathizer, The Watchmen, and The Sixth Extinction.
-Screenings are The Birds, When We Were Kings, and an episode of True Detective.
+Toward this end, we will also read several works of literary and cultural criticism.

 The goal of this course is to develop close-reading skills, build a critical and theoretical vocabulary, and refine writing and research abilities.
 We will read a range of narrative genres in an effort to understand what narrative is and how it develops over time, as well as exploring its role in society and culture.
 Readings will include Jane Austen’s Emma, Robert Louis Stevenson’s Dr. Jekyll and Mr. Hyde, and Virginia Woolf’s Mrs. Dalloway.